phoenixframework/phoenix_live_view/README.md

   * **Small payloads:** LiveView is smart enough to track changes so it only sends what the client needs, making LiveView payloads much smaller than server-rendered HTML.

   * **Live form validation:** LiveView supports real-time form validation out of the box.
-Create rich user interfaces with features like uploads, nested inputs, and <a href="https://hexdocs.pm/phoenix_live_view/form-bindings.html#recovery-following-crashes-or-disconnects">specialized recovery</a>.
+Create rich user interfaces with features like uploads, nested inputs, and [specialized recovery](https://hexdocs.pm/phoenix_live_view/form-bindings.html#recovery-following-crashes-or-disconnects).

+  * **File uploads:** Real-time file uploads with progress indicators and image previews.
+Process your uploads on the fly or submit them to your desired cloud service.

   * **Rich integration API:** Use the rich integration API to interact with the client, with `phx-click`, `phx-focus`, `phx-blur`, `phx-submit`, and `phx-hook` included for cases where you have to write JavaScript.